SophM/APParent/README.md

 <hr>

 <h2>Version</h2>
-This is the first version of APP@rent but it is a work in progress and the team is currently working hard to implement more functionalities, fix some bug and improve the user's experience of every parent!
+This is the first version of APP@rent and it is a work in progress!
+The team is currently working hard to implement more functionalities, fix some bugs and improve the overall user's experience of every parent!
 <br></br>

 <hr>